Shantang3/ACE-CPT-Notes/Personal Notes/0Chr11: Integrated Exercise Programming.md

 High-intensity activities should be performed close to the beginning of the conditioning portion when the client is less likely to be fatigued.
 Plyometric drills are most appropriate to be performed at the beginning, following a dynamic warm-up.

+Stretching before a workout will improve muscle elasticity which lowers the force-generating capacity of contractile proteins.
+The warm-up should include a cardiovascular warm-up followed by an exercise specific dynamic warm-up.

 5-10 min cool down to decrease any chances of pooling blood in the extremities.

 ## Evidence-based Practice (EBP)